 Quito Travel Guide

 Quito is the cultural centre of the country and Indigenas make up a large proportion of the population.
 Evidence of their culture is all over the city, from the handicrafts displayed on street corners and ramshackle shops selling traditional everyday goods to the women in thick woollen clothing and felt hats queuing for bus tickets.
-The Quechuan language rings through streets and central plazas (squares) throughout the city.
+The Quechuan language rings through streets and central plazas throughout the city.

 The destination is rich in historical churches, monasteries and convents, many of which house religious paintings and sculptures dating back to the 16th century.
 There are also a few museums worth visiting in Quito.
 Among them, the Museo del Banco Central (beautiful pre-Colombian artefacts), the ethno-historical Museo Mindalae, and the contemporary art museum Museo Guayasamin stand out.
-Also a popular base for learning the Spanish language, Quito has over 60 language schools dotted about the city.